karashiiro/FFXIVAddressInfo/README.md

 # FFXIVAddressInfo
-A C# package with FFXIV datacenter addresses.
+A C# package with FFXIV data center addresses.